 The tea house wasn’t cheap, but I think it was actually super reasonable because it’s an experience you can’t get anywhere else.

-Turns out pretty expensive haha.
-Well, it wasn’t that bad.
-It was actually super reasonable and was such a perfect experience that I had zero complaints.
-We were seated upstairs in a tiny little slot that had 3 stools and had a view of the garden!
-The waiter kind of lingered by our table waiting for me to pick a tea which, come on, I can’t decide on anything let alone under pressure.
-Finally after a bunch of awkward minutes and trying to get the waiter to leave so I could have a moment I decided (panicked) on a Japanese blooming tea.
+We were seated upstairs in a tiny little slot that had 3 stools and a view of the Yu Garden!
+The waiter kind of lingered by our table waiting for me to pick a tea which was a little annoying.
+Finally after a bunch of awkward minutes and trying to get the waiter to leave, I decided (panicked) on a Japanese blooming tea.
 It was 68 Yuan which was one of the least expensive of the teas.
 For those of you who don’t know 68 Yuan is about $13 Canadian.

 Our tea came out in these cute little tea pots and a snack is included.
-You get some salty tofu, quail eggs, 2 mochi candies and 2 sugary date like things.
-The tea house was surprisingly less busy than I thought so there was no pressure to drink our tea and rush out!
+You get some salty tofu, quail eggs, 2 mochi candies and 2 sugary date things.
+The tea house was surprisingly less busy than I thought so there was no pressure to drink our tea and rush out.
 Instead we spent over an hour enjoying ourselves and the view.
-I even witnessed a lady tossing fish into the water which was weird so you never know what you’re going to see!
+I even witnessed a lady tossing fish into the pond water which was weird so you never know what you’re going to see.